English Grammar Lessons for Adults: 5 Hard-Won Lessons

 3. Preposition cluster drill: Pick one transport preposition group (on a bus, on a train, in a car, in a taxi) and write five sentences using different vehicles.
 Say them aloud.
 Tomorrow, pick the time preposition group.

-4. Error analysis: Find a piece of writing you produced in the past — an email, a paragraph, anything.
+4. Error analysis: Find a piece of writing you produced in the past: an email, a paragraph, anything.
 Identify one error.
 Write two sentences explaining why it's wrong and what the correct version means differently.

 5. Structure exposure: Choose one grammar structure you currently avoid.
 Write three sentences using it, even if they feel unnatural.
 Read them aloud.
 The discomfort decreases faster than you think.
+A common adult-learner avoidance is the passive voice in formal writing; three deliberately passive sentences a day for a week is usually enough to unblock it.

 Remember this